Scattered showers, some strong storms possible

-Ongoing isolated showers this morning will give way to scattered showers and storms this afternoon.
+Ongoing isolated showers this morning will give way to scattered showers and storms this evening.
 Some of which may be strong to severe with damaging wind gusts and torrential downpours.

-Highs will be held down, only in the middle to upper 80s for highs
+Highs will be held down, only in the middle - upper 80s for highs

 Lower rain chances Monday before a cold front comes in mid week bringing even better chances of showers and storms Tuesday and Wednesday.